 - Community values: Alongside teacher and classroom observation, the atmosphere of the school will be considered; i.e. behaviours in corridors, cafeteria etc, since these have an impact on teacher motivation and classroom management.
 Also, teachers are encouraged to keep parents informed about developments in the classroom in order to strengthen the home-school connection.

-Global-CPD is committed to observing and assessing specific domains of teaching.
-These are:
+Global CPD is committed to observing and assessing specific domains of teaching.
+These include

 - Planning and Preparation: knowledge of content and pedagogy, knowledge of each student as an individual learner, setting of teaching aims for different student profiles, demonstrating knowledge of resources available for meeting those aims, designing coherent activity cycles, formative assessment of learning.